 PM Lee will nominate Tan Chuan-Jin as Speaker, Desmond Lee to be Minister at MSF

-SINGAPORE: Prime Minister Lee Hsien Loong intends to nominate Mr Tan Chuan-Jin as the new Speaker of Parliament, announced the Prime Minister's Office (PMO) in a statement on Tuesday (Sep 5).
+SINGAPORE: Prime Minister Lee Hsien Loong will nominate Mr Tan Chuan-Jin as the new Speaker of Parliament when the House convenes next Monday, announced the Prime Minister's Office (PMO) in a statement on Tuesday (Sep 5).

-The nomination will take place on Sep 11 when Parliament convenes.
-Mr Tan, who is currently Minister for Social and Family Development, will then have to be elected by Members of Parliament.
+"PM Lee has briefed PAP MPs on his nomination and received their full support," said the PMO.

-As the Speaker cannot be elected from members who are office holders, Mr Tan will resign as the Minister for Social and Family Development, said the PMO.
+It added that Mr Tan will resign as the Minister for Social and Family Development, as the Speaker cannot be an office holder.

-As such, Mr Desmond Lee will be appointed Minister for Social and Family Development.
+Taking over Mr Tan's portfolio at the Ministry of Social and Family Development (MSF) will be Mr Desmond Lee.
 He will continue as Second Minister in the Ministry of National Development, but will relinquish his appointments in the Ministry of Home Affairs and the Prime Minister’s Office.

-The PMO also announced that Mrs Josephine Teo will be appointed as Second Minister in the Ministry of Home Affairs, and will relinquish her appointment in the Ministry of Foreign Affairs.
+The PMO also announced that Mrs Josephine Teo will be appointed as Second Minister in the Ministry of Home Affairs - taking over from Mr Lee - and will relinquish her appointment in the Ministry of Foreign Affairs.

 She will continue as Minister in the Prime Minister’s Office and Second Minister in the Ministry of Manpower.